- >Compatible Products

 Q: Can I cut the strips myself?

 Yes, our LED strip lights are made to be cut to your desired length.
-Using sharp scissors, you can cut this strip every ½” for the 12V, 1” for the 24V and 2” for the 48V.
+Using sharp scissors, you can cut this strip every ½” for the 12V, 1” for the 24V and 2”.
 You’ll see the cut marks printed on the surface of the strip.

 Q: What is a 2216 SMD LED chip?